Positive definiteness constraints of effective scalar potential in Georgi-Machacek Model: Introduction

 Extending the SM with additional scalars can be well-motivated theoretically.
-For example, the Georgi-Machacek (GM) model~\cite{GM,GM2,GM3,GM4,GM5,GM6,GM7,GM8,GM9,GM10,GM11,GM12,GM13,GM14,GM15,GM16,GM17, GM18,GM19,GM20,GM21,GM22,GM23,GM24,GM25,GM26,GM27,GM28,GM29,GM30,GM31,GM32,GM33,GM34,GM35,GM36,GM37,GM38,GM39,GM40,GM41,GM63,GM42,GM43,GM44,GM45,GM46,GM47,GM48,GM49,GM50,GM51,GM52,GM53,GM54,GM55,GM56,GM57,GM58,GM59,GM60,GM61,GM62,GM64}, which adds to the SM an additional complex $SU(2)_L$ triplet scalar $\chi$ with unit hypercharge and a real $SU(2)_L$ triplet scalar $\xi$ with zero hypercharge, can preserve non-trivially the custodial symmetry at tree level with alignment Vacuum Expectation Values~(VEVs) between the complex and real triplets after EWSB, rendering possible large triplet VEVs of order $\cal{O}$(10)GeV.
-With the triplet scalar $\chi$, the Type-II neutrino seesaw mechanism~\cite{GM28,GM48} can be naturally accommodated in GM model to explain the tiny neutrino masses, although the embedding of other neutrino generation mechanisms can also be possible~\cite{GM15}.
-GM model can also account for the baryon asymmetry of the universe (BAU) via electroweak baryogenesis, resulting in the emitting of detectable gravitational wave (GW) during electroweak phase transition (EWPT) \cite{GM52,GM53,GM54,GM55}.
-It is worthy to note that the W mass anomaly reported recently by the CDF II collaboration can be explained in the framework of GM model only if the custodial symmetry breaking~\cite{GM48,GM49,GM50,GM51} effects are taken into account.
+For instance, the Georgi-Machacek (GM) model~\cite{GM,GM2},---which incorporates a complex $SU(2)_L$ triplet scalar $\chi$ with hypercharge $Y=1$ and a real $SU(2)_L$ triplet scalar $\xi$ with $Y=0$---preserves custodial symmetry nontrivially at tree level when the vacuum expectation values (VEVs) of the complex and real triplets align after EWSB, allowing large triplet VEVs of $\mathcal{O}(10)$ GeV.
+The $\chi$ triplet can be naturally accommodated into the Type-II neutrino seesaw mechanism to generate tiny neutrino masses~\cite{Triplet:neutrino1,Triplet:neutrino2,Triplet:neutrino3,Triplet:neutrino4,Triplet:neutrino5,Triplet:neutrino6,GM:neutrino,GM3}, though alternative neutrino mass-generation mechanisms are also feasible.
+Furthermore, the GM model can explain the baryon asymmetry of the universe (BAU) via electroweak baryogenesis, potentially producing detectable gravitational waves (GWs) during the electroweak phase transition (EWPT)~\cite{GM52,GM53,GM54,GM55}.
+Notably, the $W$-boson mass anomaly reported by the CDF II collaboration can be accommodated within the GM framework only when custodial-symmetry-breaking effects~\cite{GM48,GM49,GM50,GM51} are included.